hectorip/ContactBackend/README.md

 -  Alerts via SMS and email (other alert systems easily pluggable)
 -  Configurable responses

-This project is also created in an effort to learn better Phoenix.
+This project is also created in an effort to learn better Phoenix, the Elixir Framework.